 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Sections 3.2, 4.5 are most difficult aspects.
+We discussed the critical steps in Discussion.

 5. Will the filming need to take place in multiple locations?
 (Y/N) N; single location (Cedars-Sinai Simulation Center)